9 Sights in Saint-Étienne, France (with Map and Images)

 Sightseeing Tours in Saint-Étienne1. Église Saint-Laurent-Saint-Étienne

-The Grand'Église or church of Saint-Étienne et Saint-Laurent is a Gothic religious building built in the second half of the fifteenth century on the territory of the commune of Saint-Étienne, in the department of Loire, France.
-Located at 25 Place Boivin, in the heart of the city's historic district, it belongs to the Catholic parish of Saint-Étienne – Saint-Benoît and the diocese of Saint-Étienne.
+The Grand'eglise or Church of Saint-Etienne and Saint-Laurent is a Gothic religious building built in the second half of the 15th century on the territory of the commune of Saint-Etienne, in the department of Loire, in France.
+Located 25, place Boivin, in the heart of the historic district of the city, it belongs to the Catholic parish of Saint-Etienne-Saint-Benoît and to the diocese of Saint-Etienne.

 2. Église Notre-Dame de Valbenoite

-The Church of Notre-Dame de Valbenoîte is a religious building dating from the 13th and 17th centuries, enlarged and complete with a bell tower in the 19th century, located on the Abbey Square in the Valbenoîte district, territory of the commune of Saint-Étienne in the Loire department in France.
+The church of Notre-Dame de Valbenoîte is a religious building of the thirteenth and seventeenth centuries, enlarged and completed with a bell tower in the nineteenth century, located on the Place de l'Abbaye in the district of Valbenoîte, territory of the commune of Saint-Étienne in the department of Loire in France.

 3. Musée des Verts

-The Greens Museum is a sport museum whose collections relate to the AS Saint-Etienne football team.
-Inaugurated in December 2013, it is on the first floor of the building in the corner of the Pierre Faurand and Jean Snella of the Geoffroy-Guichard stadium, in Saint-Étienne in France.
+The Musée des Verts is a sports museum whose collections are related to the AS Saint-Étienne football team.
+Inaugurated in December 2013, it is located on the first floor of the building in the corner of the Pierre Faurand and Jean Snella stands of the Geoffroy-Guichard stadium, in Saint-Étienne in France.

 4. Musée de la Mine Site Couriot